sourabhkumar47/NewsBreeze/README.md

-# NewsBuzz Android App
+# NewsBreeze Android App

 ## Project Description

-NewsBuzz is a dynamic and user-friendly news application developed for the Android platform using Kotlin and Jetpack Compose.
+NewsBreeze is a dynamic and user-friendly news application developed for the Android platform using Kotlin and Jetpack Compose.
 It provides users with up-to-the-minute news from various sources, powered by the Newsapi.org API.
 The app is designed to offer a seamless and engaging experience, making it easy for users to stay informed about the latest events.

 ## Tech Stack Used